Digital Markets Act: Forbidden actions

 This list comprises seven obligations and prohibitions for addressing the unfair trading practices.
-All the identified Gatekeepers will have to respect these provisions, independently from their sector of activity or their individual specificities.
-Moreover, enshrined in the Article 5 of the proposal, there are included general but also specific prohibitions to online platforms:
+All the identified gatekeepers will have to respect these provisions:

 Combining personal data from different sources was ruled illegal by the German Federal Cartel Office in 2019, in a case against Facebook.
 The company was also fined €110 million in May 2017 for notifying the Commission that it would not be possible to combine data coming from Facebook and WhatsApp, at the time of the acquisition of WhatsApp in 2014.
 However, the Commission found that this practice constituted a possibility since 2014, given the fact that WhatsApp inserted this option in its terms of services privacy policy in 2016.

 This has already been considered illegal in a competition law-case concerning Amazon e-books.
 In its contracts with the publishers of E-books, Amazon required them to offer at least the best price or conditions that they proposed to any other competitors.
 This article also derives from the cases concerning online travel agencies such as Booking.com or Expedia.

 The legal character of this kind of practices is currently investigated by the European Commission in a case concerning the App Store of Apple and the 30% commission that they charged to all the subscriptions made through the App Store.

 This is a general practice that does not come from the case law but it guarantees the right of business-users to raise possible concerns to public authorities (such as the European Commission).

 Also known as a bundling practice, it prevents gatekeepers from forcing business users to use the ID of the Core Platform Services when they offer their services.
 Thus, it is often related to advertisers or publishers issues such as Google and their methods of collecting data.

 For this bundling practice, in 2018, Google was fined with €4.3 billion by the Commission in a decision on Android.
 The company breached the antitrust rules of the EU by forcing Android's users to pre-install its own services, such as Google search and Google Chrome.
 This way, Google secured its dominant position in terms of internet search.

 This last obligation is linked to the investigation of the European Commission on Google's data and advertising practices.